-- An overall GPA of 2.25 - Completed ENG 1301 and ENG 1302 earning a grade of C or better in each course - Successfully completed SWK 2300 - Completed a written application for admission - Provided a reference from a non-social work faculty member - Provided a personal reference
+- An overall GPA of 2.25 - Completed ENG 1301 and ENG 1302 earning a grade of C or better in each course - Successfully completed SWK 2300 - Completed a written application for admission - Provided a reference from a faculty member (not a member of the LCU Social Work Faculty) - Provided a personal reference

-When the above requirements are met, the Social Work faculty consider the application and grant or deny admission to the Social Work Program.
+When the above requirements are met, the Social Work faculty will consider the application and grant or deny admission to the Social Work Program.
 Students will be informed of the decision in writing.
 When applicants are denied admission, justification will be provided.
 Applicants refused admission may appeal, in writing.
 Students appealing a faculty decision must appear before the faculty for further consideration.
 At that time, applicants present additional information to support their application.
 Students may reapply for admission to the program.